perrybutler/rapid-platform/README.md

 ### Rapid Settings

 Automatically creates entire settings pages in the WordPress admin dashboard with forms and fields tied into the database.
-Currently no UI designer for this, but a simple text file can do all the magic:
+Settings are defined in plain text:

 ![rapid settings a](http://therapidplatform.com/wp-content/uploads/2012/11/options1.jpg)